 While tailgate grills are nothing new, one that is built around wood pellet grilling is definitely a bold new entry to the scene.

-Wood pellet grilling offer incredible high temperatures, enhanced flavors, and a cleaner burning fuel source that doesn't pack in anywhere close to the same amount of carcinogen that coal does.
+Wood pellet smoker grills offer incredible high temperatures, enhanced flavors, and a cleaner burning fuel source that doesn’t pack in anywhere close to the same amount of carcinogen that coal does.

 Up until recently, anyone wanting to use a wood pellet grill would have to lug around a full sized model.
 If anyone’s tried this they’ll tell you never to do it again.

 Similarly, a lot of tailgate grills are shaky, weak, and don’t offer anything close to the power or space that their home counterparts do.

 So what makes the Traegar Tailgater any different?

 True to its name, its main objective is to give you a grill that’s portable and easy to use.

 While its cooking surface is not a lot bigger than other grills, beneath its cooking racks it has enough cooking power for anyone to take notice.
 It isn’t a weak gas or electric model, but rather a wood-fuelled beast that gives you all the pleasures of grilling or smoking over real wood fire but for a fraction of the cost, and on a more stripped back grill.